Vegan Pumpkin Spice Latte Cupcakes

-This recipe is sponsored by One Degree Organics.
+This recipe is in partnership with One Degree Organics.

-This Pumpkin Spice Latte Cupcakes recipe is easy to make and can be whipped up in just a bowl.
+These Vegan Pumpkin Spice Latte Cupcakes are easy to make and can be whipped up in just a bowl.

 These cupcakes are made with a mix of gluten-free flour and One Degree Organics Sprouted Rolled Oats which have more nutrients in them and are easier to digest than regular oats.
 (Plus they’re gluten-free!)
-The oats give these cupcakes a nice chewy texture.
+The oats give these cupcakes a nice fluffy and chewy texture kind of like an oatmeal muffin, but lighter.

 Why you’ll love this recipe

-- These cupcakes are the perfect dessert for your holiday dinner and are great to bring to a potluck!
+- Perfect holiday dessert. these cupcakes are the perfect dessert for your holiday dinner and are great to bring to a potluck!

-- These cupcakes taste just like a delicious pumpkin spice latte and are filled with both pumpkin puree and pumpkin pie spice!
+- Packed with pumpkin taste.
+These cupcakes taste just like a delicious pumpkin spice latte and are filled with both pumpkin puree and pumpkin pie spice!

 Ingredients used in Pumpkin Cupcakes